SEND

 How does Bedford Hall Methodist know if my child needs extra help and what should I do if I think my child has special educational needs?

-A child has a special educational need if they have a learning difficulty or disability which calls for a special educational provision to be made for him or her.
+A child has a special educational need if they have a learning difficulty or disability which calls for a special educational provision to be made for them.

 Children with SEND have learning difficulties and/or physical difficulties that make it harder for them to learn than most children of a similar age, and they may need extra help or support.
 They may have difficulty with: